Blackymas/NSPanel_HA_Blueprint/docs/blueprint.md

 Select how you want to see the time displayed on your panel's Home page.

+### Timezone

+Select the timezone for this panel.
+Default (nothing) sets the timezone of the machine the firmware was compiled on.
+Important to set for prebuilt firmware.

 ### Delay to avoid synchronization problems

 If the Wi-Fi signal is poor, you may have issues when loading some pages.